slappforge/lambda-debugging-workshops/nodejs-debugging/README.md

 ### Setting the SQS URL

-For this to sample code to work, you need to have a SQS queue created in your AWS account.
+For this sample code to work, you need to have a SQS queue created in your AWS account.
 For that, log into the SQS (Simple Queue Service) console of your AWS account and create a new SQS queue.
 After the queue is created, you can see its **URL** and the **ARN** in the **Details** tab as below.
 Please note them down for later use.